Are there spikes growing on your Jade plant?

-They will be soft to touch and will not have sharp edges at all.
+They will be soft to the touch and will not have sharp edges at all.

 Now, this type of root system is quite common in indoor as well as outdoor plants.

-And more importantly, these roots do not cause any problem to the plant.
+And more importantly, these roots do not cause any problems to the plant.